Ninetalesgh/dndcampaign/vault/database/spells.md

 You begin an ancient chant which spews forth a slithering cloud of foul, miasmatic vapors that travels between your foes, leaving death in its wake.
 Make a ranged spell attack against a creature in range.
 On a hit, the target takes 6d6 Necrotic damage.
 If this attack hits, you may have the plague chant leap to another creature within 3 *(4.5m)* of the previous target that you have not yet targeted with this spell this turn.
 Make a new attack roll against the new target, which could cause this ability to leap again.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, each attack deals an additional 1d6 Necrotic damage for each slot level above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, each attack deals an additional 1d6 Necrotic damage for each slot level above 4.
 - **Classes**: Cleric
 *(Source: CS)*